The Minors in English

 Minority, Indigenous and Third World Studies (MITWS) Minor

-Students must take five courses worth 3 credits or more.
-ENGL 2870, Freedom Writes: The Literature of Global Justice Struggles (4 credits; also ASRC 2870), is required for this minor.
-Students choose four other courses from a list of departmentally designated offerings in such areas as African American, Asian American, Latino/a, and Anglophone African, Asian, and Caribbean literature.
+Students wishing to minor in Minority, Indigenous, and Third World Studies (MITWS) must complete five courses from a list of departmentally designated offerings in such areas as African American, Asian American, Latino/a, and Anglophone African, Asian, and Caribbean literature.
 One of these must focus on Indigenous subject matter, defined as American Indian (including all the Americas), Alaska Native, Native Hawaiian and Pacific Islander, Maori and Australian Aboriginal.
-Because the purpose of this minor is to foster comparative thinking across its categories, students are encouraged to choose their three remaining courses to focus on a variety of ethnicities and national traditions.
-Where possible, these courses should be offered by the English department.
+Because the purpose of this minor is to foster comparative thinking across its categories, students are encouraged to choose courses that engage with several ethnic and/or national literatures.
+Where possible these courses should be in the English Department.